Skip to main content

 Trainers from the UN and EP visit us regularly, giving our students an excellent insight into the skills needed to work there.
 The partnerships also help create job opportunities and we have a successful track record of previous graduates going on to work at both organisations.

-Watch the video below to hear from senior staff at the UN on their experiences working with Bath graduates and their advice on getting into the profession.
+Watch the video to hear from senior staff at the EP on their experiences working with Bath graduates and their advice on getting into the profession.